microsoft/AirSim/docs/coding_guidelines.md

 # Modern C++ Coding Guidelines

 We are using Modern C++11.
-Smart pointers, Lambdas, and C++11 multithreading primitives are your friend.
+Smart pointers, Lambdas, and C++11 multithreading primitives are your friends.

 ## Quick Note

 The great thing about "standards" is that there are many to chose from: [ISO](https://isocpp.org/wiki/faq/coding-standards), [Sutter &amp; Stroustrup](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md), [ROS](http://wiki.ros.org/CppStyleGuide), [LINUX](https://www.kernel.org/doc/Documentation/process/coding-style.rst), [Google's](https://google.github.io/styleguide/cppguide.html), [Microsoft's](https://msdn.microsoft.com/en-us/library/888a6zcz.aspx), [CERN's](http://atlas-computing.web.cern.ch/atlas-computing/projects/qa/draft_guidelines.html), [GCC's](https://gcc.gnu.org/wiki/CppConventions), [ARM's](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0475c/CJAJAJCJ.html), [LLVM's](http://llvm.org/docs/CodingStandards.html) and probably
 thousands of others.
-Unfortunately most of these can't even agree on something as basic as how to name a class or a constant.
+Unfortunately, most of these can't even agree on something as basic as how to name a class or a constant.
 This is probably due to the fact that these standards often carry lots of  legacy issues due to supporting existing code bases.
 The intention behind this document is to create guidance that remains as close to ISO, Sutter &amp; Stroustrup and ROS while resolving as many conflicts, disadvantages and inconsistencies as possible among them.

 ## clang-format